Compute

 2. Click the name of the server to go to the Summary page.

-3. Click the Disks tab, locate the target disk, and click Expand Capacity in the Operation column.
+3. Click the Disks tab, locate the disk you want to expand, and click Expand Capacity in the Operation column.

 • To expand the disk on the EVS console: